 Exterior: The Porch

 The whole building stands on a 1.3 metres high base which originally extended a further 7 metres in front of the colonnade.
 Steps in Numidian yellow marble extended from the outer ends of this base.
 The building consists of two principal parts - the porch, which is very Classical Greek in presentation, and the circular main building which is much more Roman in style and reminiscent of the architecture of the large Roman baths.
 The circular building is built using brick and concrete but was originally faced with white marble stucco to match the porch in appearance.
-The dome is concrete with the external surface originally covered in sheets of bronze but these were removed by Constans II in 663 CE.
+The building material of the dome is concrete with the external surface originally covered in sheets of bronze but these were removed by Constans II in 663.

 The porch measures 33.1 x 13.6 metres and presents a front colonnade of eight Corinthian columns 11.8 metres high.
 The monolithic column shafts are in Mons Claudianus and Aswan grey granite with the bases and capitals in white Pentelic marble.
 The pediment above the columns is now empty but drill holes suggest there was originally an emblem of some sort, possibly an eagle or wreath which would have been in gilded bronze and symbolised Jupiter.
 The porch was faced with white Pentelic marble and is decorated with reliefs showing objects used in religious sacrifices (such as dishes, boxes and axes), garlands and candelabras.
 The interior of the porch measures 34 x 20 metres and has four rose-pink columns creating three aisles.
 The pavement is restored but reflects the original design with grey granite rectangles and circles in white marble.
 The interior of the porch was also panelled with marble but this has since been lost, revealing the brickwork.

-Interior: the dome
+Interior: the Dome

 The Pantheon may well be the first building from Classical architecture where the interior is deliberately made to outshine the exterior.
 The circular part of the building or rotunda was entranced via two bronze doors measuring 12 x 7.5 metres (those of today are ancient but not original).
-The rotunda measures 43.2 metres in diameter which is exactly the maximum height of the dome, itself a perfect hemisphere.
+The rotunda measures 43.2 metres or 141.7 feet in diameter which is exactly the maximum height of the dome, itself a perfect hemisphere.
 At the very top of the dome is an opening to the sky (oculus) which is 8.8 metres in diameter and has a decorative bronze sheet frieze.
 The dome is made from a light tufa and scoria (a type of pumice) mix of concrete (caementa) and its interior is further lightened by five rings of 28 coffers which reduce in size as they rise towards the centre of the dome.
 These may have been originally covered in bronze sheets.

 The wall of the rotunda is 6 metres thick and has seven alcoves which are alternatively semi-circular (3 alcoves) and rectangular (4 alcoves).
 The alcove opposite the door is the most impressive and reaches the ceiling.
 It has a decorative red porphyry frieze and cornice and is flanked by two Corinthian marble columns of Phrygian purple.
 Each of the other alcoves has two marble columns in Phrygian purple (semi-circular) or Numidian yellow (rectangular).
 Each alcove also had three niches for statues and a small window with another seven windows placed around the rotunda walls.
 The pavement is the original and consists of a square pattern using grey granite, red porphyry, Numidian yellow and Phrygian purple marble.